-A carinderia business may be attractive and seemingly easy to set up: have a stall near your house, few tables and chairs, adequate cooking equipment and utensils and a good cook might be all you need to get started.
-But despite a sound carinderia business plan, it is actually a tough business to manage with low margins and factors that are hard to control.
+A carinderia business may be attractive and seemingly easy to set up: having a stall near your house, a few tables and chairs, adequate cooking equipment and utensils, and a good cook might be all you need to get started.
+But it’s a tough business to manage with low margins and factors that are hard to control.

 That is why, just like in any other business venture, careful planning and execution is key to getting the carinderia business off the ground and getting started.
 A misaligned priority or missing out on a key component of the business could easily shut it down.

-So we came up with this basic business plan for those interested but unsure if carinderia business is the way to go.
+So we devised this basic business plan for those interested but unsure if the carinderia business is the way to go.
 Just because you like the business does not always mean it’s meant for you.
 Thorough research and sufficient business support are needed.

-Was the idea of establishing your business borne out of your passion to cook?
+Was establishing your business borne out of your passion for cooking?
 Was it because a vacant stall in the public market seems suitable to set up your carinderia?
 Or was it because you hear so many people complain about not having enough meal choices in your neighborhood?
 If you tick any of the above boxes, you’ve got the potential to get started but not enough to steamroll with the carinderia bandwagon.

 Market research on the following need to be conducted: